A Geometric Approach to Radial Correlation Type Problems: Localisation on the Sphere

 By applying the Borsuk-Ulam Theorem to $F_i$, we obtain two new hemi-spheres and we choose the one, denoted by $x^{\vee}_i$.
 Set $S_i=x^{\vee}_i\cap S_{i-1}$. \end{itemize}

 This procedure defines a decreasing sequence of convex subsets $S_i=x^{\vee}_i\cap S_{i-1}$ for every $i\in\mathbb{N}$.
 Set:

 where $clos(A)$ determines the topological closure of the subset $A$.
-We call the hemi-spheres obtained from the cutting maps, \emph{cutting hemi-spheres}.
-Furthermore, a convexly-derived probability measure $\nu_{\pi}$ is defined on $S_{\pi}$.
+We call the hemi-spheres obtained from the cutting maps, the \emph{cutting hemi-spheres}. \begin{de}[Cutting Hemi-spheres] A cutting hemi-sphere is a $\mathbb{S}^n_{+}$ which is a hemi-sphere used at some stage of the algorithmic procedure described above.
+The first cutting hemi-sphere will be the hemi-sphere used at the very first stage of the procedure to cut the sphere $\mathbb{S}^n$ into two parts. \end{de}

+A convexly-derived probability measure $\nu_{\pi}$ is defined on $S_{\pi}$.
 Since $\lim_{i\to \infty}S_i=S_{\pi}$ (this limit is with respect to Hausdorff topology) the definition of the convexly-derived measures can be applied to define the positive probability measure supported on $S_{\pi}$ by

 Hence, by the definition of $\nu_{\pi}$